 1 credit of Computers I

-2 credits of Health (beginning with the class of 2016)
+2 credits of Health

 The other 16 credits may be selected by the individual student from those courses offered at Marquette and those shared-time courses at Bellevue Community High School which are approved by Marquette’s administration.
 Band and choir will each be worth 2 credits per year which will count toward the 56 credits required for graduation and will be calculated into the student’s grade point average.